karlwilcox/website-build/blog/_posts/2026-03-11-explorers-club.md

 recommended them?
-Once the picnic is underway it is assumed that someone (I.e. a ship mind) would prevent any serious harm befalling anyone unlucky enough to be directly under the path of, say, a falling wine bottle (discussion question - would it reach terminal velocity before hitting the ground?) but are revellers are expected to be cautious and considerate and prevent such an occurrence in the first place.
+Once the picnic is underway it is assumed that someone (I.e. a ship mind) would prevent any serious harm befalling anyone unlucky enough to be directly under the path of, say, a falling wine bottle (discussion question - would it reach terminal velocity before hitting the ground?) but our revellers are expected to be cautious and considerate and prevent such an occurrence in the first place.
 Of course throwing the naive questioner over the edge would have been perfectly reasonable…